AlfrescoLabs/alfresco-adf-devcontainer/README.md

 # alfresco-adf-devcontainer

 ## Overview

-I added a devcontainer configuration to this project.
-It contains personal setup of VSCode environment; please feel free to propose changes and ideas.
+This project contains personal setup of VSCode environment; please feel free to propose changes and ideas.

 The configuration can be found in ./devcontainer/devcontainer.json, follow the Microsoft official documentation if needed <https://code.visualstudio.com/docs/devcontainers/containers>.